CMSgov/dpc-static-site/common/docsV1.md

 }
 </code></pre>

-It is still possible to retrieve your organization using `/Organization/{id}`, in which case you will receive a single Resource instead of a Bundle.
+It is still possible to retrieve your organization using `/Organization/{id}`, in which case you will receive a single resource instead of a bundle.

 #### Request: